 a pile of laddus - balls of Indian sweet dessert placed on a white marble cake stand sprinkled with dried roses

-What Are Laddus, Anyway?
+What Are Laddus?

 a pile of laddus - balls of Indian sweet dessert placed on a white marble cake stand sprinkled with dried roses with a traditional shawl on the countertop